alexdean201/TestScoreGuide/scores/grade11math.md

 			<p>The student demonstrates a thorough ability to consistently solve a variety of well-posed mathematics problems by applying his or her knowledge of problem-solving skills and strategies.
 The student also demonstrates a strong ability to analyze real-world problems, and can build and use mathematical models to interpret and solve problems.</p>
 		</div>
 		<div id="solving-near" class="std">
-			<p class="hide">At or Near Standard</p>
+			<p class="hide">At/Near Standard</p>
 			<p>The student demonstrates some ability to solve well-posed mathematics problems by applying his or her knowledge of problem-solving skills and strategies.
 The student also demonstrates some ability to analyze real-world problems, and can build and use mathematical models to interpret and solve problems.</p>
 		</div>
 		<div id="solving-below" class="std">
 			<p class="hide">Below Standard</p>
 			<p>The student does not yet demonstrate the ability to solve a variety of mathematics problems by applying his or her knowledge of problem-solving skills and strategies.
 The student does not yet demonstrate the ability to analyze real-world problems, or build and use mathematical models to interpret and solve problems.</p>
 		</div>
 	</div>
 	<div class="clear"></div>